danielsievers/housetemp/README.md

 # HouseTemp: Home Thermal Model

 A physics-based thermal model for estimating home insulation (UA), thermal mass (C), and other parameters from Home Assistant history data.
+A physics-based thermal model for estimating home insulation (UA), thermal mass (C), and other parameters from Home Assistant history data.

+## Home Assistant Integration
+This repository includes a custom component for Home Assistant.
+See [homeassistant/custom_components/housetemp/README.md](homeassistant/custom_components/housetemp/README.md) for installation and usage instructions.

 ## Usage